lucaired/onlineide/README.md

 # Online IDE

 This is the repository for the project "OnlineIDE" in the course "Advanced Topics of Software Engineering".
-It was implemented by:
+Created by:
 - [Adrian Mitter](https://www.linkedin.com/in/adrian-mitter-052157195/)
 - [Luca A. Müller](https://github.com/lucaired)
 - Marc Bede